samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 If you run into issues with Electron based apps after disabling SIP, ie: *Discord*, *Google Chrome*, *VS Code*, add the following to your boot-arg `ipc_control_port_options=0`.

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

+#### For AR9565, if after following the guide above but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
+* Patches are based on ATH9Fixup source code.
+These patches will work with the injected **AirportAtheros40**.
+Wifi won't work without this.

 # Supplemental Guide: Assigning an ACPI Name